Masshealth Coverage for Adopted Children

 I’m calling Masshealth and being given different information than what I’m reading here.
 What should I do?

 When you contact Masshealth customer service, you are actually calling a call center contracted by Masshealth to answer customer questions and concerns, not Masshealth itself.
 Call center staff have high turnover and they’re not all well trained on the unique aspects of Masshealth coverage for children adopted through foster care.
-They might tell you that you have to choose a plan (you don’t).
+To make matters worse, Masshealth recently contracted with a new call center, and all the training done to inform prior call center staff about the nuances of DCF subsidy cases needs to be done anew.
+They will give you information that is different than what you have read here.
 If these issues happen, here are some suggestions:

 • Ask to speak to a supervisor, and let them know about the adoption through foster care (as described above).